Reconfiguring Children’s Services

 Literature Reviews

 To inform the review we are conducting a number of literature reviews.
-Three have been completed and can be viewed below.
+Six have been completed and can be downloaded below.

 The aim of this literature review was to examine the international literature for guidelines or best practice recommendations for determining appropriate caseloads or workloads for interdisciplinary teams that deliver children’s disability services.